Corporate Responsibility

 The RMH Group is proud to partner with The Action Center, a non-profit organization in Jefferson County, Colorado, and a “neighbor” just down the street.
 Founded in 1968, The Action Center has been helping the poor, working poor, and homeless in Jefferson County for more than 50 years.
 It serves more than 20,000 individuals each year, approximately 40% of whom are children under the age of 18.
 The Action Center provides counseling, job connection services, healthcare assistance, rental and utilities assistance, food, and clothing for its clients.
 It even operates a shelter for individuals, couples, and families in Jefferson County – the only shelter of its kind in a county of over 575,000 people.

 In 2009, after having already provided financial support to The Action Center for several years, RMH boosted its commitment and became a Self Sufficiency Society member.
-With this status, RMH has committed to supporting The Action Center for five-year terms at pre-set donation levels.
-The firm recently renewed its five-year commitment at $10,000 a year for the next five years.
+With this status, RMH has committed to financially supporting The Action Center at a pre-set donation level.
 Some RMH employees are also Self Sufficiency Society members.
 Since RMH and its employees started their support, over $100,000 has been donated to The Action Center.

 In addition to donating financial resources, a significant number of RMH employees volunteer at various Action-Center-sponsored events including packing school supplies in August, packing food boxes for the large Thanksgiving food distribution in November, and helping with the Santa Shop toy distribution in December.